annettedorothea/de.acegen/README.md

 The event contains the prepared data and will be consumed by one or more listeners or views that will perform the desired side effect.
 You can distinguish between side effects that are executed in a transaction or outside a transaction if a database is involved, just what best fits the scenario.

-An event is absolutely forbidden to change the data it receives!
+The listener or view that consumes the event is absolutely forbidden to change the data it receives!

 For the event contains all data to cause the desired side effect you can store it in a timeline and replay it afterwards for example to find a bug, to rebuild the state of the application or to prepare migrations.